How to Write the Dartmouth Supplemental Essays 2024–2025

 Dartmouth College campus

-1. Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth’s Class of 2028, what aspects of the College’s academic program, community, and/or campus environment attract your interest?
-In short, why Dartmouth?
-(100 words)
+1. As you seek admission to Dartmouth’s Class of 2029, what aspects of the college’s academic program, community, and/or campus environment attract your interest?
+How is Dartmouth a good fit for you?
+(100 words or fewer)

 1. There is a Quaker saying: Let your life speak.
 Describe the environment in which you were raised and the impact it has had on the person you are today.